 The design of the table begins with a simple premise.
 How can the positioning of a dining table’s legs do two things:

 1. change the perception of the form and stability of a table

 2. change the way in which people interact through subtle shifts in chair location

 To achieve this, I have simply moved in the legs on two diagonally opposite corners approximately 1/3 the length of table which produces two corner cantilivers and a leg between two chairs.
 Moreover, I have developed a unique material lamination of White Corian® and Light Oak with conic joints between the legs and the top - moments that are neither horizontal or vertical.

 The table is made from solid oak and has a Glacier White Corian® surface.
-The construction on the underside of the table is made from a aluminium honeycomb panel in bright orange.
+The underside of the table consists of orange lacquered aluminum.

 Neil Denari is principal of Neil M. Denari Architects / NMDA and a Professor in the Department of Architecture and Urban Design at UCLA.
 His academic research focuses on urban morphology, utopias, and vivid tectonics.
 He received his Bachelor of Architecture from the University of Houston in 1980 and a Master of Architecture from Harvard University in 1982.